 I remember Kevin, years before he became Bar Manager and moved into the upstairs apartment, routinely drove home to Dartmouth after drinking all night, and this meant crossing a long suspension bridge over the harbour.
 Jason, who eventually moved in too, first had a place in the Halifax suburb of Clayton Park, or Fairview, somewhere off the peninsula, and Halifax and its environs aren’t that easy to navigate.
 It’s all hills and twisty roads intersecting at all angles, there’s no grid like you see in Toronto and other big cities.
 There’s plenty of opportunity to miss a turn, fail to stop, or hit one of the city’s many stout old trees.

 Yet nothing ever happened.
-They always made it home and dry, even on nights when, had you been looking at things through the proper lens, you’d have bet the mortgage that the disappearance of those receding tail lights was marking the last time you’d ever see anything of the driver.
+They always made it home and dry, even on nights when, had you been looking at things through the proper lens, you’d have bet those shrinking tail lights were the last you’d ever see of that car and it’s drunken driver.
 It was nuts.
-Jason awoke one morning at home, with only a dim memory of how he got there, and found his big Plymouth parked halfway up the embankment between his sunken driveway and his front entrance, leaning there at an angle on the slope with one door hanging open.
+Jason awoke one morning at home, with only a dim memory of how he got there, and found his big Plymouth parked halfway up the embankment between his sunken driveway and his front entrance, leaning there at an angle on the slope with one door hanging open and the emergency flashers blinking.
 Not a scratch on it.

 I’m not saying any of this was clever or humorous.
 I’m just sayin’.

 You want to talk random luck?
 Gather ‘round, kids, as I regale you with the story of when Kevin borrowed his brother’s 60s vintage muscle car, yet lived to tell the tale.
 The auto that bid fair to serve as his final conveyance to Hell was a big, brawny, 1966 Malibu SS, or something just like it.
-Long, low, and wide, the sort of vehicle that looked in the rear view mirror like it intended to run you down and eat you for dinner.
+Long, low, and wide, the sort of vehicle that looked in the rear view mirror like it intended to run you down and feast on your entrails.
 Cars of that genus were hugely over-powered by big-block V-8s, and boy, could they move.
-They were designed to reach and sustain speeds up around 100 MPH and even higher, and Kev was cracking to get the Malibu out on a nice long stretch of highway and wring her out a bit, see what she could do.
+They were designed to reach and sustain speeds up around 110 MPH and even higher, and Kev was cracking to get the Malibu out on a nice long stretch of highway and wring her out a bit, see what she could do.

 He knew just the road, too: there was a new one that had just been laid in the area up behind the peninsula, Dunbrack Street, all long and fresh and ribbon smooth.
 Ooooooh.
 It would be his own personal autobahn.
 Kev reckoned it’d be almost free of traffic when it was past midnight, so one early morning, after the clock struck twelve, he strapped himself in and made for the open road.
 Now, was Kev a little bit in the bag?
 Yes.
 Yes he was.
 A lot in the bag?
 Er, well, maybe not a lot, O.K., more than a little bit, sure, but I wouldn’t go so far as to say a lot, he was still more or less good to go.
 Sort of.